Janka-Puszta

-Janka-Puszta or Jankovac was a training camp set up for the Ustashe terrorist organisation in 1931.
+Janka-Puszta or Jankovac was a training camp set up for the Ustaše organisation in 1931.
 The camp was located in the Zala County of Hungary, close to the border of the then Kingdom of Yugoslavia near the villages of Murakeresztúr and Belezna.
-The camp was one of a string of training camps established in Hungary and Italy by the Ustashe.
+The camp was one of a string of training camps established in the Kingdom of Hungary and Fascist Italy by the Ustaše.
 It housed several hundred émigré recruits, mostly manual laborers returning from Western Europe and North America.
-The recruits swore an oath of loyalty to the leader of the Ustashe, Ante Pavelić, took part in militant exercises, and produced anti-Serb propaganda material.
+The recruits swore an oath of loyalty to the leader of the Ustaše, Ante Pavelić, took part in militant exercises, and produced anti-Serb propaganda material.